Doppler radio direction finding: Direction finding

-Robert Watson-Watt introduced the next major advance in direction finding as the "huff-duff" system, a nickname for high-frequency direction finding.
-Huff-duff also used crossed antennas, often an Adcock antenna, but sent their output to the two channels of an oscilloscope.
+Robert Watson-Watt introduced the next major advance in direction finding, the high-frequency direction finding system, or HF/DF, also nicknamed "huff-duff".
+HF/DF also used crossing antennas, often an Adcock antenna, but sent their output to the two channels of an oscilloscope.
 The relative strengths and phases of the two signals deflected the X and Y locations of the oscilloscope's electron beam by different amounts, causing an ellipse or figure-8 to appear on the screen, with the long axis indicating the direction of the signal.
-The readout was essentially instantaneous and proved able to easily detect even short transmissions.
-Huff-duff was used in about one-quarter of all successful U-boat sinking.
+The readout was essentially instantaneous and was able to easily detect even short transmissions.
+HF/DF was used in about one-quarter of all successful U-boat sinking.

 Both of these systems have drawbacks.
 The Bellini-Tosi system still has moving parts, albeit small ones, but has the more major limitation that it requires the operator to hunt for the signal, which may take several minutes.
-Huff-duff provides a direct and immediate indication of the signal direction, but only at the cost of requiring an oscilloscope or similar display system with an equally fast response.
-Both require two closely matched receivers and amplifiers, and often a third for the "sense" antenna, if used.
+HF/DF provides a direct and immediate indication of the signal direction, but only at the cost of requiring an oscilloscope or similar display system with an equally fast response time.
+Both require two closely matched receivers and amplifiers, and often a third for the "sense" antenna if used.